 The Best Cities in Spain for Carnival

 Not all cities in Spain honor Carnival equally.
 If you're looking for a more raucous or tame version of Fat Tuesday, there is a city with a celebration tailored to your taste.
-See below for which city's celebrations might be best for you.
+This guide can help you decide which city's celebration will be best for you.

 - Tenerife plans the most glamorous of all the Carnival celebrations.
 This southern city's version of Carnival most resembles the world-famous event in Rio de Janeiro.
-Since Tenerife is closer to Africa than Europe, you can expect the weather to be quite warm.
+Since Santa Cruz de Tenerife is closer to Africa than Europe, you can expect the weather to be quite warm.

 - Ciudad de Rodrigo's Carnival event is unlike any other in Spain.
 You won't find parades or colorful costumes.
 Instead, this city plans a bullfighting event where the public is invited to get involved and have a fight with a young bull.

 - Villanueva de la Vera's take on Carnival includes a giant puppet that is called the Peropalo.
+During the event, Peropalo is "brought to justice."
 You will see lots of drinking in the streets, as well as a donkey that is paraded around the town, though the reason for this tradition remains unclear.